bmanders716/bmanders716.github.io/cookbook.md

 Rhubarb Fool.

 _Ingredients_--14 sticks of rhubarb.
-               Ω†lb. of moist sugar (more, if necessary).
+               Ì†¨b. of moist sugar (more, if necessary).
-               Ω pint of water.
+               Ì†∞int of water.
                1 gill of milk.
                The thin rind of half a lemon.